prof-rossetti/intro-to-python/notes/python/packages/pytest.md

 ### Skipping Tests on CI

-If your tests make real life network requests, we'll want to prevent that from happening on the CI server.
+If your tests make real life network requests, we'll sometimes want to prevent that from happening on the CI server.
 Partially because we'll also want to avoid needing to configure any secret credentials on the CI server.
 Also because it keeps our test suite fast.

 To skip any test function, mark it to be skipped conditionally, if the `CI` environment variable is true.
-This environment variable is set by default on some CI servers, or you could configure your CI server to run tests with `CI=true pytest` instead of just `pytest` (to pass the environment variable that signals tests are being run on CI):
+This environment variable is set by default on some CI servers, or you could configure your CI server to run tests with `CI=true pytest` instead of just `pytest` (see note below):

 ```py
 # this is an example test file...